 Are you thinking about holiday spending yet?

-At our local Walmart, fall decor and Halloween costumes are competing for space with Christmas decorations and wrapping paper.
+For example, come September our local Walmart will have fall decor and Halloween costumes jostling for space with Christmas decorations and wrapping paper.

 But the spending that often goes along with it?
 Not so much.